-While it's still relatively early days in the roll-out of Fibre to the Cabinet (FTTC) fibre broadband technology in the UK, a new technology is around the corner that will offer significantly higher download and upload speeds.
-This new technology - known as G.fast - was trialled by BT in the summer of 2015 in Huntingdon (Cambridgeshire) and Gosforth (Newcastle), with new pilot sites in 2016 in Cambridgeshire and Kent.
+While it’s still relatively early days in the roll-out of Fibre to the Cabinet (FTTC) fibre broadband technology in the UK, a new technology is around the corner that will offer significantly higher download and upload speeds.
+This new technology – known as G.fast – was first trialled by BT in the summer of 2015 in Huntingdon (Cambridgeshire) and Gosforth (Newcastle).

-In its results for the quarter ending December 2014, BT stated that it expected to deploy G.fast "at scale", helping to make speeds of up to 500 Mbps available to "most of the UK" within a decade.
-If the pilots are successful, initial deployment may commence as early as 2016.
+In its results for the quarter ending December 2014, BT stated that it expected to deploy G.fast “at scale”, helping to make speeds of up to 500 Mbps available to “most of the UK” within a decade.
 In September 2015, BT announced that it intends to make G.fast available to about 10 million homes, offering speeds of about 300 Mbps by the end of 2020.

 Going beyond the capabilities of FTTC with G.fast

 Currently, BT Openreach is rolling out an extensive Fibre to the Cabinet network.
 By December 2014, BT’s fibre broadband network was available to around three-quarters of the UK according to BT – almost 22 million premises.
 By March 2016, BT’s fibre broadband network had passed around 25 million premises (representing about 85% of premises).

 As described in our What is Fibre Broadband page, new fibre street cabinets are being installed near to BT’s conventional street cabinets and these are connected to BT’s network using fibre-optic cable.